simondbrooke/terraform-demo-jamfpro/docs/getting-started.md

 - In your GitHub repository, go to Settings > Secrets and variables > Actions.
 - Click "New repository secret", name it SLACK_WEBHOOK_URL, and paste the webhook URL as the value.

 These webhook URLs are used in the Send Notification workflow (send-notification.yml) to send deployment status updates to your team.
 The workflow determines which service to use based on the notification_channel input.
-Here's a snippet of how it's used:

 4. **Configure Terraform Cloud Secrets**: Set up the following secrets in your Terraform Cloud workspace variable settings for each environment (Sandbox, Staging, Production):
     - `JAMFPRO_INSTANCE_FQDN`: Your Jamf Pro instance URL.
 For example: `https://your-instance.jamfcloud.com`.